Vedant-Nalge/Project-Sentinel/README.md

 - It can write, edit, and commit code
 - It follows rules you define in CLAUDE.md

-The key insight was: **Claude Code is a developer tool, not just a chatbot.** You don't just ask questions - you give it tasks to execute.

 ### 3. Getting Acquainted with Claude Code
 The first few days were rough.
 I didn't know: